PaddlePaddle/Paddle/doc/design/ops/rnn.md

 <img src="./images/rnn.jpg"/>
 </p>

-The above diagram shows an RNN being unrolled into a full network.
+The above diagram shows an RNN unrolled into a full network.

 There are several important concepts:

-- *step-net*: the network to run at each step
+- *step-net*: the sub-graph to run at each step,
-- *memory*, a variable storing the state of the current step, denoted as $h_t$.
+- *memory*, $h_t$, the state of the current step,
-- *ex-memory*, the value of the state of the previous step, denoted as $h_{t-1}$.
+- *ex-memory*, $h_{t-1}$, the state of the previous step,
 - *initial memory value*, the ex-memory of the first step.

 ### Step-scope

 There could be local variables defined in step-nets.
-At runtime, these variables are realized in *step-scopes* -- scopes created for each step.
+PaddlePaddle runtime realizes these variables in *step-scopes* -- scopes created for each step.

 <p aligh="center">
 <img src="./images/rnn.png"/><br/>